MATERIALIZATION OF VIEWS

 Great!
 Now it's time to start the tutorial!

-Denodo is an important component of any data management infrastructure, but not the only one.
+Denodo Platform is an important component of any data management infrastructure, but not the only one.
 When measuring performance, it is important to make sure which of the elements are bottlenecks.
 For example, a data source might be returning data in a slow fashion; in some cases you will be able to increase the performance by adding a new index to that source.
 If these actions cannot be performed, you can configure an intelligent caching system in Denodo to speed up your queries.

 1. Some data sources might be slow and you want to speed up the queries hitting those data sources.